 If you have missed your Annual Return filing deadline with the Companies Registration Office (CRO) your company will be incur a late filing fee of €100 with a further €3 per day for every day thereafter, up to a maximum of €1,200.

-More importantly, your company will also lose its audit exemption and will be obliged to have its financial statements audited, for two years.
+Your company will also lose its audit exemption and will be obliged to have its financial statements audited, for two years.
 This results in higher accounting costs around €2000 per year.

 We can apply to the District Court on your behalf for an Order to extend the time for submission of the Annual Return.